 Disadvantages of Rocker Plates

 Rocker plates are not just about benefits, though.
-Except for their price, it is fair to say they are not perfect.
+Aside from their price, they are not perfect.

 When riding outside (out of the saddle), we use our arms to pull the handlebars up and down.
 This synchronized movement feels different on a rocker plate.